langalex/couch_potato/README.md

 end
 ```

 Now you can save your objects.
 All database operations are encapsulated in the `CouchPotato::Database` class.
-This separates your domain logic from the database access logic which makes it easier to write tests and also keeps you models smaller and cleaner.
+This separates your domain logic from the database access logic which makes it easier to write tests and also keeps your models smaller and cleaner.

 ```ruby
 user = User.new :name => 'joe'